inixyz/misc/teams.md

 ## C) Audio

-1. Load and plot a small excerpt.
+1. Load and plot a small portion of the audio.
 2. Reverse only the first half of the signal and compare to the original.
 3. Multiply by a triangular envelope created with `np.linspace`.
 4. Stack into a stereo array `(N,2)` with different scaling on each channel.